COSC3020/little-o-proof-Greg-Saul/README.md

 Little-o definition </br>
 $f(n)\in o(g(n)) \iff \forall c>0, \exists n_0, \forall n\ge n_0: f(n) < c g(n)$ </br> </br>
 Big-O definition </br>
+$f(n)\in o(g(n)) \iff \exists c>0, \exists n_0, \forall n\ge n_0: f(n) \leq c g(n)$ </br> </br>

+The little-o definition, says that all elements need to be a positive constant and the big-O definition says that at least one eleement should be a positive constant.
+This would imply that if all conditions are met for the little-o definition, then the big-O definition would also be true because there is guaranteed to have at least one positive constant given that little-o requires all parts to be a positive constant.